 AVAILABLE ARTWORKS BY FRANCISCO LARIOS

-The title of the series derives from one of the many conversations in which Jorge Luis Borges, a lover of walks and strolls through streets, parks, and gardens, in those conversations he intended to stop, listen carefully, and be able to distinguish between noise and chaos. of the city, the voices and songs of the birds, and so, following the voices of the birds, he reached the parks and gardens as if the breadcrumbs were left to him by the birds themselves and they assured him that this was the case.
-In these parks and gardens, it was possible to find all the buried voices and songs, whether seeds or diamonds.
-With this series, I imagine Borges trying to place his own gaze on the blurry image that was represented before him, the distant lights of the city, its advertisements and reflections, the silhouettes and its expressive silences, trying to exchange sounds for shapes, bird songs like lights.
+The title of the series derives from one of the many conversations in which Jorge Luis Borges, lover of walks and strolls through streets, parks and gardens, in those conversations the artist intended to stop, listen carefully and be able to distinguish among the noise and chaos of the city, the voices and songs of the birds, and so, following the voices of the birds, he arrived at the parks and gardens as if the breadcrumbs were left by the birds themselves and assured him that it was so.
+In these parks and gardens it was possible to find all the buried voices and songs, whether they were seeds or diamonds.
+With this series, the artist imagines Borges trying to place his own gaze on the blurred image that was represented before him, the distant lights of the city, its announcements and reflections, the silhouettes and their expressive silences, trying to exchange sounds for shapes, birdsongs as lights.

-To the question of Korean philosopher Byung-Chul Han: Is it possible in this era of digitalization to look at nature again, to fill it with romanticism?
-I resort to this image by Borges, insisting on looking, observing, and seeing, the Khloris series is a metaphor for the beginning, of the first look at Eden, it is an attempt to meet again in that expressive silence of light where the first time we exchange forms From the wish.
+To the question of the Korean philosopher Byung-Chul Han: Is it possible in this age of digitalization to look at nature again, to fill it with romanticism?
+Larios resorts to this image of Borges, insisting on looking, observing and seeing, the Khloris series is a metaphor of the beginning, of the first glance at Eden, it is an attempt to find ourselves again in that expressive silence of light where the first time we exchanged forms From desire.

 Mexican Ryōan-ji Series